 Why is it useful to have a capsule wardrobe?

 There are various different reasons why people might find it useful to have a capsule wardrobe.
 But some of the most common benefits include…

 Not having to sift through a wardrobe stuffed full of clothes to try and find something that you feel comfortable in and that matches other pieces in your wardrobe.
 This makes getting dressed feel easier and less stressful.

 Discovering more about your personal style and which clothes, shoes, and accessories make you feel good.

 Having a whole host of outfits that are easy to put together and ready to wear.
 Even if you only have 25 items in your capsule wardrobe, they could be mixed and matched to create up to 100 different outfit combinations.

 Only buying a handful of high-quality pieces of clothing each year.
-This could not only save you money, but also allow you to enjoy fashion in a more sustainable way because you are consuming less.
+This could save you money and allow you to enjoy fashion in a more sustainable way because you’re consuming less.

 Liking every single piece of clothing in your wardrobe and feeling confident that whatever you choose to wear that day will fit well and won’t go out of fashion.
 Each one will be a timeless classic.

 8 steps to create your own capsule wardrobe and simplify your life

 Now that we’ve explored what a capsule wardrobe is and why it could be useful, the next step is to get an idea of how to create your own.